cloudberrydb/bootcamp/101-cbdb-tutorials/queries-and-performance-tuning.md

     The cost numbers are cumulative, so the cost for the second operation includes the cost for the first operation.
 Notice that nearly all the time to process this query is in the sequential scan.

-4. The `EXPLAIN ANALYZE` command actually runs the query (without returning te result set).
+4. The `EXPLAIN ANALYZE` command actually runs the query (without returning the result set).
 The cost numbers reflect the actual timings.
 It also produces some memory and I/O statistics.

     ```sql
     tutorial=# EXPLAIN ANALYZE SELECT COUNT(*) FROM sample WHERE id &gt; 100;